rapiddweller/rapiddweller-benerator-ce/README.md

 [![Java 11](https://img.shields.io/badge/Java-11-blue.svg)](#still-on-benerator-existing-users)
 [![New projects: use DATAMIMIC](https://img.shields.io/badge/new%20projects-use%20DATAMIMIC-brightgreen.svg)](https://github.com/rapiddweller/datamimic)

+> **Two decades of test data engineering.** Benerator has generated test data for banks, insurers, and public-sector systems since 2006; thousands of teams started their model-driven test data work here.
+Benerator solved the first generation of enterprise test-data challenges. **DATAMIMIC** is what we built for today's: hybrid architectures, cloud environments, and AI-assisted workflows.
+>
-> **Maintenance mode.** Benerator CE is maintained for bug fixes and security updates only.
-No new features are planned, and it stays free and open.
-Existing projects keep working.
-For new projects, **DATAMIMIC**, rapiddweller's actively developed platform, is the recommended path.
-This README shows you what you gain and how to move, and the team offers support with the migration.
+> Benerator CE stays free and open, and is maintained for bug fixes and security updates — existing projects keep working.
+New features land in DATAMIMIC, and this release ships a **converter** that translates Benerator projects into DATAMIMIC descriptors.
+This README shows what you gain and how to move; the team supports the migration.

 ---